Louis95/trace-track-api/README.md

 ### Set up Docker

-While you can easily perform some tasks (like testing) in a local virtual environment, it is recommended to set up Docker.
+While you can easily perform some tasks (such as testing) in a local virtual environment, it is recommended to set up Docker.
 You can [find instructions to install Docker here](https://docs.docker.com/engine/install/).

 ### Set up Docker Compose